 The Vault Slot – Miami’s Loosest Slot Machine

-The average RTP for this game in Florida casinos is around 97%, making it among the loosest slot games found at casinos statewide.
+The average RTP for this game in Florida casinos is around 97%.
+This makes it among the loosest slot games found at casinos statewide.
 The Vault is a 5×3 slot with up to 20 pay lines.
 It’s a 3D slot, one of just two games released for the US market by game designer Snowborngames.
 The Vault has a futuristic heist theme, with gorgeous graphics, sound, and animations to support what’s otherwise a fairly weak theme.
-The top fixed prize is worth 5,000x your stake, with a max bet of between $0.40 and $40 per spin.
+The top fixed prize is worth 5,000x your stake.
+And the max bet is between $0.40 and $40 per spin.

 The best slot machines in Florida, and all of the loosest Florida slot machines, are at Hialeah Park, Magic City Casino, and Miami Jai Alai.

-If you think I’ve overlooked a particular casino or slot machine game, please leave a comment so I can provide even better coverage of the best slot games in Florida in 2021.
+Think I’ve overlooked a particular casino or slot machine game?
+Please leave a comment so I can provide even better coverage of the best slot games in Florida in 2022.